BenJeau/react-native-draw/README.md

 | `getPaths` | Get brush strokes data                     | `() => PathType[]`                 |
 | `addPath`  | Append a path to the current drawing paths | `(path: PathType) => void`         |
 | `getSvg`   | Get SVG path string of the drawing         | `() => string`                     |

+## Troubleshooting

+If you cannot draw on the canvas, make sure you have followed the extra steps of [react-native-gesture-handler](https://github.com/software-mansion/react-native-gesture-handler)

 ## Helper functions